 Choose Your Engine Oil Additives Help Topic Below

-So, Engine oil additives are chemical compounds; that improve the lubricant performance of a base oil.
-Actually, nearly all oils contain additives (from 10 to 30%), whether the oils are synthetic or petroleum based.
+So, Engine oil additives are chemical compounds.
+They improve the lubricant performance of a base oil.
+As a result, nearly all oils contain additives.
+Whether the oils are synthetic or petroleum based.

 Engine oil additives have three basic roles: